 This is a list of specific equipment (with some contextual criteria/technique/experience) to support my portable (if not minimal) lifestyle.
 Generally, I aim to find solutions which are simple/versatile/compact/lightweight.

-Water is heavy and I prefer to find it as I go (to avoid carrying it), but a reservoir can be useful.
-Plastic bottles are easy to find, available in many shapes/sizes, and lightweight but more bulky than collapsible/flexible containers.
-The bladders from wine boxes work but they can be more troublesome than specialised water bags (e.g., Platypus or Evernew).
+Water is heavy, so I prefer to find it as I go (to avoid carrying it), but I like to have a reservoir anyway.
+Plastic bottles are easy to find, available in many shapes/sizes, and lightweight but more bulky/awkward than collapsible/flexible containers such as bladders from wine boxes or (less troublesome) specialised water bags (e.g. Platypus or Evernew).

-Plastics are associated with chemical hazards (such as endocrine disruptors) but they make lightweight/flexible containers.
+Plastics are associated with chemical hazards (such as endocrine disruptors) but they make such lightweight/flexible/durable containers.
 Of the commonly available plastics, polyethylene seems the safest choice to me.
 Although PET is used extensively for beverage bottles (probably for its high transparency), its more complex chemistry seems more likely to involve toxicity.
+In any case, without specific testing or disclosure of ingredients, plastic remains generally suspect.

-Metal bottles can be used to boil water (and though a pot may not be needed, it seems prudent to keep food out of the reservoir).
-I might use a titanium bottle but I have yet to find one which suits me.
+Metal bottles can be used to boil water (but it seems prudent to keep food out of the reservoir).
 Bottles made of (food-grade) stainless steel are relatively common and I use them occasionally.
+Titanium is probably a bad choice because it's prone to strain hardening (i.e. it may crack/puncture easily if dropped on something sharp) and it doesn't save much weight anyway.

-I prefer to sterilise water with UV light.
-Such water still contains dissolved minerals and infertile microbes (which may help one’s immune system adapt to the local environment).
-SteriPEN makes the best compact UV sterilisers I’ve seen.
-One alternative, the mÜV, may work well enough but I’ve seen no independent test results for it.
+I prefer to sterilise water with UV light because the water still contains dissolved minerals and infertile microbes (which may help one's immune system adapt to the local environment).
+It's also lighter and more compact than a filter but it requires electricity.
+SteriPEN makes the best compact UV sterilisers I've seen.
+One alternative, the mÜV, may work well enough but I've seen no independent test results for it.

-I started with one from Hennessy Hammocks but now I might buy a Warbonnet instead.
+I started with a Hennessy Hammock but now I suggest Warbonnet instead.
 In any case, I prefer my own hammock design.

-I lost interest in sleeping bags because the insulation is almost useless when compressed by one’s body.
-A quilt makes more sense to me (whether on the ground or in a hammock).
-I have a down quilt made by Speer Hammocks which works very well.
+I lost interest in sleeping bags because the insulation is almost useless when compressed (by one's body, &c.).
+A quilt makes more sense to me (both on the ground and in a hammock).
+I have a down quilt made by Speer Hammocks (no longer in business) which works very well.

-I’m also experimenting with closed-cell foam sheet, the kind often used for packaging.
-Made of polyethylene or polypropylene, it’s ultralight and available in a range of thicknesses.
+I'm also experimenting with closed-cell foam sheet, the kind often used for packaging/shipping.
+It's ultralight (made of polyethylene or polypropylene) and available in a range of thicknesses.

 I usually wear a silk or wool base layer when sleeping (even if the extra insulation is not necessary) to protect other bedding from my dirty body and for more comfort next to the skin.
 A silk sleeping bag liner also works but it’s heavier and not as versatile.